The Box (Hickson 61)

 Hickson 61

-Hickson 61: Crop from Sloan Digitized Sky Survey [147]
+Hickson 61: Crop from Sloan Digitized Sky Survey.
+Here could be your picture.
+[147]

 In 1981 Paul Hickson presented his systematic search for groups of galaxies on the photo plates of the POSS to the public.
 In order to be classified by him as a galaxy group, at least four members should be identifiable, which had to be reasonably compact and isolated from the rest.
-The catalog contains 100 groups of galaxies.
+This group is the 61st of a total of 100 included in the catalogue.
+[140]

 The galaxy NGC 4169 in the southwest corner is of the compact type S0, the intermediate stage between a spiral galaxy and a barred spiral galaxy.
 We look at it from the side, because its axis of rotation is inclined by 70 degrees to our line of sight.
 The escape speed in relation to the local group is around 3800 km/s.
 With a Hubble constant of 75 km/s/Mpc, this means a distance of around 170 million light years.
 [134]